preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

 ### Example: Using OpenVPN or Another Common VPN Service:

-[OpenVPN]("https://openvpn.net/") is a popular choice due to its flexibility, strong security, and open-source nature.
-Another option could be [WireGuard]("https://www.wireguard.com/"), known for its simplicity and performance.
+[OpenVPN](https://openvpn.net/) is a popular choice due to its flexibility, strong security, and open-source nature.
+Another option is [WireGuard](https://www.wireguard.com/), known for its simplicity and performance.
 Both can be used effectively with Docker.

 {{< image src="images/blog/secure-services-docker-compose-and-nordvpn/openVPN.png" caption="OpenVPN is a popular choice." alt="open-vpn" height="200" width="200" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}